Morricone Youth

 Morricone Youth is a New York City band formed in 1999 dedicated to composing, performing and recording music written for the moving image (e.g., film and television soundtrack and library production music).
 The band is composed of present or past members of Creedle, The Rugburns, Crash Worship, Palomar, Pretendo, Pain Teens, Yellowbirds, Fruit Bats, Mikael Jorgensen of Wilco's Pronto, Tredici Bacci, Dispatch, Steve Poltz and Norah Jones.

 The band regularly composes and performs original music to projected films (e.g., silent films, midnight movies, documentaries, animated films and television programs) in live settings including Jean Rollin's Fascination (1979), David Lynch's Eraserhead (1977), Rene Laloux's Fantastic Planet (1973), Lotte Reiniger's The Adventures of Prince Achmed (1926), Alfred Hitchcock's The Lodger: A Story of the London Fog (1927), George A. Romero's Night of the Living Dead (1968), Ron and Valerie Taylor's Inner Space (1972), Robert Clouse's Enter the Dragon (1973), Jack Hill's Foxy Brown (1974), Mario Bava's Danger: Diabolik (1968), Saul Bass's Phase IV (1974), George Miller's Mad Max (1979), Sergei Eisenstein's Battleship Potemkin (1925) and F.W.
 Murnau's Nosferatu (1922) and Sunrise: A Song of Two Humans (1927).
 In addition to composing its own compositions and themes for such films, the band is committed to reinterpreting portions of the original score for each film it performs.
 Morricone Youth is currently in the process of recording and releasing a vinyl (and digital) LP or EP for each of the fifteen live scores it has performed to date.
 The first two, EPs for Night of the Living Dead and The Adventures of Prince Achmed, were released in September 2016.
 Full length vinyl LPs for were subsequently released for Mad Max (2017), Sunrise: A Song Of Two Humans (2017), Danger: Diabolik (2018), The Lodger: The Story Of The London Fog (2021) and Battleship Potemkin (2023).
-The band has performed at Brooklyn Academy of Music (BAM), Philadelphia Museum of Art, Massachusetts Museum of Contemporary Art (MASS MoCA), Sydney Festival and The San Diego Museum of Contemporary Art.
+The band has performed at Brooklyn Academy of Music (BAM), Philadelphia Museum of Art, Massachusetts Museum of Contemporary Art (MASS MoCA), Sydney Festival and The San Diego Museum of Art.
 In 2017, the band supported 1970s Italian prog soundtrack legends Goblin on their North American "Sound of Fear" tour.